 How do I apply properly, from both inside and outside of Germany?

-Since 1 July 2011, applying has been possible through the student residence website only.
+Since 1 July 2011, applying has been possible through the online portal only.
 Please get informed about the residential complexes and living models on these websites.
 All compulsory fields must be completed in the application form.
 Please provide your notice of admission, your enrolment certificate or the “Declaration of acceptance a place at university”, a valid receipt from payment of your semester contributions and your ID card or passport.
 These documents are then uploaded in scanned form.
 The scanned documents must not exceed 500KB per document.

 How do I apply for an flat with my family?